 Chrysanthemum and Peony

-White Mums signify virtuousness and wholesomeness, while yellow ones indicate that a loved one feels offended or slighted.
+One of the two birth flowers associated with November, white mums signify virtuousness and wholesomeness, while yellow ones indicate that a loved one feels offended or slighted.
 Peonies are often associated with prosperity, luck and romance.

 December Birth Flower